BlueBrain/MorphIO/doc/python/python_tutorial.rst

     print("Children:", [s.id() for s in section.children()])
     print("Parent:", section.parent())

-    # To retrieve the sample locations and radii the method is samples.
+    # To retrieve the sample locations and diameters the method is samples.
     print(section.samples())

     # This method can take a list of relative position to obtain linearly interpolated sample positions.